 If you’re among the millions of people who’ve been told they have osteopenia, I know it can be confusing and scary.
 But you’ve come to the right place.
+I am frequently asked Can I reverse osteopenia and what should I do?

 I always start with this: